WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-05/node-vs-element/index.md

 tags: ['JavaScript']
 ---

-If you have worked with the DOM in JavaScript you have probably noticed that there are multiple ways to access the same element (`nextSibling`, `nextSiblingElement`).
+If you have worked with the DOM in JavaScript you have probably noticed that there are multiple ways to access the same element (`nextSibling`, `nextElementSibling`).
 This is really confusing since it is not obvious which you should use or even what the differences are between them.
 In this article I will go over these exact differences by explaining the difference between nodes and elements.

 ## Elements vs Nodes